Git

 - Explain the purpose of the

-file contains information about disk drives and partitions.
-It's used by the system to mount file systems automatically at boot time or when the mount -a
+/etc/fstab file contains information about disk drives and partitions.
+It's used by the system to mount file systems automatically at boot time or when the mount -a command is issued.- What is a zombie process?

 - How do you check system resource usage in Linux?

-for real-time system monitoring
+toporhtopfor real-time system monitoring

-for memory usage
+freefor memory usage

-for disk usage
+dffor disk usage

-for CPU and I/O statistics
+iostatfor CPU and I/O statistics

 - What is the purpose of the

-is used to set up, maintain, and inspect the tables of IP packet filter rules in the Linux kernel.
+iptables is used to set up, maintain, and inspect the tables of IP packet filter rules in the Linux kernel.
 It's primarily used for configuring firewall rules.- Explain the difference between

-allows a user to execute commands with the security privileges of another user (typically root) while using their own password.- What is a Linux kernel module?
+su switches the current user to another user (typically root), requiring the target user's password. sudo allows a user to execute commands with the security privileges of another user (typically root) while using their own password.- What is a Linux kernel module?

 - How do you troubleshoot high CPU usage on a Linux system?